Anxiety Medication Addiction Explained: Symptoms, Effects, Treatment

 - Some antihistamines (over-the-counter allergy and cold medications) can amplify the sedating effects of benzos

-- Talk to your physician before combining benzodiazepines with antidepressants such as Prozac and Zoloft
+- Talk to a physician before combining benzodiazepines with antidepressants such as Prozac and Zoloft

 Anyone can experience anxiety medicine addiction.
 Certain individuals are at greater risk of dangerous side effects.
 This includes people over the age of 65 who are more sensitive to the sedating effects of these medicines.
 People with a history of substance abuse should use benzos with extreme caution.
 If a pregnant or breastfeeding woman uses benzodiazepines, her baby can develop a dependence.